Twelve Days of the Nativity- DAY 3 THE SHEPHERDS, Part 1

 TRUE OFFERINGS ACCEPTED BY THE LORD

 In Genesis Chapter 4, we read of the offerings of Abel.
 He offered an “acceptable” sacrifice to the Lord while Cain does not.
 Abel offers “the firstlings of his flock.”
 This phrase has so much meaning.
+It would have been your best, your brightest, your favorite sheep, the lamb that loved you the most–the lamb that YOU loved the most–Oh the sacrifice!
 What does it mean to offer the “firstlings of your flock?”
-What might a true shepherd experience when he offered “the firstlings of his flock” to be sacrificed at the temple leading up to the birth of the Savior of the world.
-What would a “true shepherd” who offered “true sacrifices” understand about the symbols of “sacrifice.”
+What might a true shepherd experience when he offered “the firstlings of his flock” to be sacrificed at the temple leading up to the birth of the Savior of the world?
+What would a “true shepherd” who offered “true sacrifices” understand about the symbols of “sacrifice?”
 (1 Peter 2:5).
+Well, “true shepherds” might have looked just like the shepherds who tended the sheep of the temple flocks.
+The ones who were willing to offer the best they had because they loved God the most!
+These shepherds stood outside the temple, offering the best and brightest of their flocks to the priest– it was their lambs that were brought to a slaughter!

 SHEPHERDS WATCHING THEIR FLOCKS BY NIGHT

-A star appears—these shepherds would have noticed it!
+A star appears—true shepherds would have noticed it!
 An angel comes—these shepherds would have believed it!
-A savior is born—these shepherds would have received Him!
+A savior is born—these shepherds would have “spread the Good Tidings” of Him!
 Do you “see” why the angel came to them?

 READ MY PREVIOUS ARTICLE HERE: Twelve Days of the Nativity Day 2, Joseph